 Google Optimize allows us to have up to 5 tests or personalisations at any one time.
 Testing options include AB and more sophisticated multivariate tests (MVT), which allow us to test multiple changes all at once, essentially running several concurrent AB tests on a given page.

 Our CRO roadmap aims to approach conversion improvements from many angles, with tests focusing on different parts of the website as well as utilising different concepts like elements of persuasion, behavioural economics, and UX improvements.
 We have also taken on a key role in briefing and managing all developer tasks related to the roadmap.

 As a freelance data analytics consultant, it’s fantastic to work through a structured process from the beginning all the way to making analytics and conversion optimisation part of BAU.
 We are now up and running with a full CRO programme and over time are aiming to achieve substantial increases in conversion rate in collaboration with Blue17 and their developers.

-If you'd like a consultation about how I can help your business or organisation with data analytics or conversion rate optimisation, you can find me on LinkedIn, or email me at [email protected]
+If you'd like a consultation about how I can help your organisation with data analytics or conversion rate optimisation, you can find me on LinkedIn, or email me at [email protected]